No family should go hungry

 - USDA Commodities – As an authorized sub-agency of The Emergency Food Assistance Program (TEFAP), we provide commodities each month.
 Clients must meet TEFAP requirements and provide ID and proof of address.
 TEFAP Nondiscrimination statement.

 - SNAP (food stamps) – Clients can meet at Bienvenidos for sign-up assistance.
 (A collaborative program with Hunger Free Colorado.)

 - Neighborhood Centers – Bienvenidos provides greater access for emergency food assistance through on-site assistance in local schools, nonprofit service agencies and other locations in Northwest Denver.
-We partner with Social Workers, Case Managers and other professionals who have every day contact with children and families in need.
+We partner with Social Workers, Case Managers and other professionals who have every day contact with children, seniors and families in need.
 Clients may also receive information about our programs and referrals for other services.

-- Thanksgiving Outreach – In addition to serving our cliental, we also provide Thanksgiving baskets to residents of Clare Gardens, a Denver low-income housing development, as well as needy families affiliated with Northwest Denver Schools and our Neighborhood Centers.
+- Thanksgiving Outreach – In addition to serving our clientele, we also provide Thanksgiving baskets to residents of Clare Gardens, a Denver low-income housing development, as well as needy families affiliated with Northwest Denver Schools and our Neighborhood Centers.

 - Holiday Celebration – We offer an annual holiday celebration every December.
 Our clients can shop for useful gifts for the whole family.
 Children can select gifts for their parents, create holiday crafts and meet Santa too.
 (This program is made possible by the generosity of St. Frances Cabrini Parish and hosted at the Holiday Theatre by Highlands Church.)

 - Client volunteer program – Most of our volunteer help comes from clients themselves.
 We provide opportunities for clients who have received our services and want to give back.
 We are proud to be a community of friends and neighbors helping each other.

 - Community service – As an authorized court-ordered community service site, we provide opportunities to complete service.